spkirich/config-nvim/README.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

-All required Neovim plugins could be installed then with the following
+All required Neovim plugins should be installed then with the following
 Neovim command:

 ``` vim
 :PackerInstall
 ```

-Any required coc extension could be intslled in the same way:
+Any required coc extension may be intslled in the same way:

 ``` vim
 :CocInstall <coc-extension-name>
 ```

-At last, Haskell Language Server could be managed with
+At last, Haskell Language Server may be managed with
 [GHCup](https://www.haskell.org/ghcup/).